nvhieu1978/plutus-pioneer-program/docs/week2.rst

       Prelude PlutusTx.Data Week02.Burn> :t B "Haskell"
       B "Haskell" :: Data

-We can also use more complicated constructors, like Map and List:
+We can also use more complicated constructors, like ``Map`` and ``List``:

 .. code:: haskell

-      Prelude PlutusTx.Data Week02.Burn> :t Map [(I 7, B "Haskell"), (List [I 0], I 1000)]
+      Prelude PlutusTx.Data Week02.Burn> :t Map [(I 42, B "Haskell"), (List [I 0], I 1000)]
-      Map [(I 7, B "Haskell"), (List [I 0], I 1000)] :: Data
+      Map [(I 42, B "Haskell"), (List [I 0], I 1000)] :: Data

 Plutus Validator
 ----------------

-Now we are ready to implement our very first Validator.
+Now we are ready to implement our very first validator.

-As we know, a validator is a script that takes three pieces of input - the Datum, the Redeemer and the Context, which, at the lowest level are represented by the *Data* data type.

 Example 1 - The Gift Contract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We start the script by copy pasting a list of GHC language extensions,
-plus some dependency imports.
+We start the script by copy pasting a list of GHC language extensions, plus some dependency imports from the example we used in the last lecture.

 .. code:: haskell